![]() |

 (Jessie) That would be better.
 Give us time to get settled in.

 (Don) I planted some native bunch grass seedlings here last winter as plugs.
-Some species were grown by a local nursery from seed that I collected and some were already here.
-They're really hard to reestablish in an area that's been disturbed.
-The weed warriors say it is all in knowing how the roots of the grasses battle each other while competing for nutrients, symbiotically.
+Some species were grown by a nursery called Central Coast Wilds from seed that I collected locally, within two or three miles and some were already here.
+Valerie Haley, a botanist with The Vegetation Management Network, talked me out of using Santa Cruz Erosion Control Mix.
+She said the clovers in it are aggressive invaders and not native.
+The bottlom line is that these native grasses are really hard to reestablish in an area that's been disturbed.
+The botanists say it is all in knowing how the roots of the grasses battle each other while competing for nutrients, symbiotically.
 (Stoops to add another load onto the tarp)

 (Jessie) Disturbed?
 By cattle grazing?